Chronicle Health

 Evidence for zero data retention and EU-only enforcement is available on request.

-During an engagement, your identifiable health data is stored on Proton Drive (Proton AG, Switzerland).
-Proton uses end-to-end encryption with a zero-access architecture - your files are encrypted before they leave your device, and Proton holds no decryption keys.
+During an engagement, your identifiable health data is stored on a single dedicated processing device, plus Proton Drive (Proton AG, Switzerland).
+Proton uses end-to-end encryption with a zero-access architecture, so your data is encrypted and Proton holds no decryption keys.
 The UK-Switzerland data adequacy decision means no additional transfer safeguards are required.

 • Full-disk encryption (AES-256) protects the processing device when powered off or closed